Village of the Damned (1960 film): Move to UK

 A similar split screen effect is used during the first scene of a boy and girl using their powers to stop their 'brother' stealing a puzzle box; the close ups of the mother holding the boy as his eyes begin to glow and she turns to look at him are achieved as above this time without a black line separating the freeze frames of the boy from the live motion of the mother.
 The final effect of the children's eyes zooming out of the flames of their burning school house utilized multiple exposures of a model head with glowing eyes which the camera zoomed in on.

 For the original release of the film in Britain, censors required the glowing eye effects not be used in the British version of the film to get an 'A' certificate rather than an 'X'- so a UK version without the glowing eyes was produced, in which effects show that during the final sequence, in the close-ups, the kids widen their eyes as they attack Zellaby's mind, unlike the freeze frames with added glowing eyes used in the American prints.
 Another example is a slight smile that David makes after setting one of the villagers on fire in the UK print; the freeze frames of the American print do not contain such subtle detail.
 This print also has a credit for being filmed at MGM's British studios that is not on the American prints.

 Release

 Theatrical release

 Given an 'A' certificate by the British censors, the film opened in June 1960 at The Ritz cinema in Leicester Square, London.
 According to director Wolf Rilla, it soon attracted audiences, and cinema goers queued round the block to see it.
-In December of the same year it was released New York and Los Angeles; a significant publicity campaign by MGM in the US led to it becoming a box office success.
+In December of the same year it was released in New York and Los Angeles; a significant publicity campaign by MGM in the US led to it becoming a box office success.